- Medicare Part D prescription drug coverage

 If your income and resources are limited, you might qualify for Extra Help paying Part D costs.
 We will cover this later in the section called “Making a Part D plan decision.”

 Each year, the plans vary in cost and which drugs are covered.
-You can log on to www.Medicare.gov to use the plan finder to compare the available drug plans, whether the drugs are take are on the formularies, any restrictions in coverage, and the cost.
+You can log on to www.Medicare.gov to use the plan finder to compare the available drug plans, find out whether the drugs you need are on the formularies, and learn about costs and any restrictions in coverage.

 As a cancer patient, your annual drug costs may be high, so it is even more important that you look at all of the available plans to find the one that best meets your needs.
-You will want to carefully look at the drugs each plan covers and how much you’ll have to pay (this is called “cost-sharing”).
+Look carefully at the drugs each plan covers and how much you’ll have to pay (this is called “cost-sharing”).
+Medicare has an online tool to help you choose, at www.medicare.gov/find-a-plan.

 What is the coverage gap, and what do I pay?